Garyrei30/AM4-Fuel-Forecast-1/README.md

 - The developers of Airline Manager 4 for providing the game that inspired this project.
 - The creators of the Discord API and Flask framework for enabling the bot's functionality.
-- [OpenAI](https://openai.com/) for developing GPT-3.5, the language model used to help in creation of this readme file.
+- [OpenAI](https://openai.com/) for developing GPT-3.5, the language model used to help in creation of this project.